chandrika1645/ShowFlix/README.md

 ---

-**movie Streaming Platform** is a simple yet powerful proof of concept for a movie streaming application.
+**ShowFlix** is a simple yet powerful proof of concept for a movie streaming application.
 Future improvements may include **backend integration, database support, user roles, and adaptive streaming** for an enhanced experience. 🚀